iechor/docs/content/storage/storagedriver/device-mapper-driver.md

   writable layer can be modified simultaneously.

 - Snapshots can be backed up using standard OS-level backup utilities.
-Just make a copy of `/var/lib/docker/devicemapper/`.
+Just make a copy of `/var/lib/iechor/devicemapper/`.

 #### Devicemapper workflow

-When you start Docker with the `devicemapper` storage driver, all objects related to image and container layers are stored in `/var/lib/docker/devicemapper/`, which is backed by one or more block-level devices, either loopback devices (testing only) or physical disks.
+When you start iEchor with the `devicemapper` storage driver, all objects related to image and container layers are stored in `/var/lib/iechor/devicemapper/`, which is backed by one or more block-level devices, either loopback devices (testing only) or physical disks.

 - The _base device_ is the lowest-level object.
 This is the thin pool itself.
-  You can examine it using `docker info`.
+  You can examine it using `iechor info`.
 It contains a filesystem.
 This base device is the starting point for every image and container layer.
-The base device is a Device Mapper implementation detail, rather than a Docker layer.
+The base device is a Device Mapper implementation detail, rather than a iEchor layer.

-- Metadata about the base device and each image or container layer is stored in `/var/lib/docker/devicemapper/metadata/` in JSON format.
+- Metadata about the base device and each image or container layer is stored in `/var/lib/iechor/devicemapper/metadata/` in JSON format.
 These layers are copy-on-write snapshots, which means that they are empty until they diverge from their parent layers.

-- Each container's writable layer is mounted on a mountpoint in `/var/lib/docker/devicemapper/mnt/`.
+- Each container's writable layer is mounted on a mountpoint in `/var/lib/iechor/devicemapper/mnt/`.
 An empty directory exists for each read-only image layer and each stopped container.

 Each image layer is a snapshot of the layer below it.
 The lowest layer of each image is a snapshot of the base device that exists in the pool.
 When you run a container, it is a snapshot of the image the container is based on.
-The following example shows a Docker host with two running containers.
+The following example shows a iEchor host with two running containers.
 The first is a `ubuntu` container and the second is a `busybox` container.

 ![Ubuntu and busybox image layers](images/two_dm_container.webp?w=450&h=100)